Coffee in Albany (and Troy) [Updated 2022]

 Superior Merchandise Co., 4th St, Troy

 Superior Merchandise bill themselves as a “design shop + coffee bar”.
-They recently added a bottle bar where you can buy rare Nordic beers to take home, and they also have two beers on tap, a bunch of bottles, cider, and canned wine (it’s surprisingly good).
+They recently added a bottle bar where you can buy rare Nordic beers to take home, and they also have two beers on tap, a bunch of bottles, cider, and a great wine selection.
 In addition to this, they have the strongest coffee program of any shop in the area.
-Everything from their cheapest batch brew to their $5 signature drinks is well considered and well executed.
-Their coffee is now roasted in house as Touchy Coffee, with rotating select guest roasters as well.
+Everything from their cheapest batch brew to their signature drinks is well considered and well executed.
+Their coffee is now roasted in house as Touchy Coffee.
 They have also hosted coffee classes about brewing at home with different coffee apparatuses such as the Kalita Wave or Aeropress.
 They even bring in extremely rare, pricey coffee from somewhere in Scandinavia once a month for the aptly titled Scandinavian Saturdays.

 The focus at Stacks is coffee.
 They are a multi-roaster shop which is still quite rare in this area.
 That means they have many different coffees from many different companies.
 They have a small selection in their bakery case of goods from local bakers.
 Their espresso is among the best in the area, and they usually have more than one option ready to go for espresso.
 It’s typically their house blend espresso as well as single origin or espresso blend from a featured roaster.
 I’d recommend avoiding the house coffee (you can get guest-roaster batch brew at the Broadway location), and opt for an Americano with either the house espresso or guest espresso, or a pour over if the shop isn’t too busy.
 As mentioned, they do pour overs on the Wave or Aeropress, iced pour overs, cold brew, macchiatos, etc., and even pumpkin spice lattes if that’s what you’re into.

 little pecks, Broadway, Troy